Utah E-Cigarette Unit Sales by Flavor

 Δ Unit Sales

-Retail sales data are based on custom research by CDC Foundation using Circana retail POS (Multi-Outlet + Convenience).
+Retail sales data are based on custom research by the CDC Foundation using Circana retail POS (Multi-Outlet and Convenience).
 Financial support was provided by Bloomberg Philanthropies through a grant to the CDC Foundation.
-According to Circana, new e-cigarette product coding is managed to consistently meet or exceed releasing products that cover a minimum of 95.5% of total e-cigarette dollar sales at any given time.
-Coding and releasing of new products are prioritized based on significance of dollar sales in order to continually comply with capturing at least 95.5% of total e-cigarette dollar sales in each period.
+According to Circana, new product coding is managed to consistently meet or exceed releasing products that cover a minimum of 95.5% of total dollar sales at any given time.
+To account for the remaining share, Circana applies projection algorithms that ensure the released data is representative of both total U.S. and state-level sales.

 • October 7, 2019